• Home

 Another Win With A Team He Loves

-Scott Suzuki has been a Certified Special Olympics Coach for the past 16 years.
+Scott Suzuki has been a Certified Special Olympics Coach for the past 17 years.
 Scott's continued dedication to the Special Olympics is through his love for the players.
-Scott Suzuki's basketball team celebrates another win this year!
-Congratulations!

 Write To Us